eclipse-thingweb/td-code/README.md

 # TD-code

-TD-code is a simple vscode extension that adds W3C Thing Descriptor JSONSchema and some code snippets for `td.json` and `td.jsonld` files.
+TD-code is a simple vscode extension that adds W3C Thing Description JSONSchema and some code snippets for `td.json` and `td.jsonld` files.

 ## Features